fgremper/CloudStudio/Documents/WorkLog.md

 TODO friday

-add the remaining interface functionality, clean up interface gui explanation at the bottom (or question mark somewhere) UPDATE LAST BRANCH ORIGIN UPDATE VIEW!!!!!!!!! -> put it into repository information lastOriginUpdate do sorting for all queries
+add the remaining interface functionality, clean up interface
+>> UPDATE LAST BRANCH ORIGIN UPDATE VIEW!!!!!!!!! -> put it into repository information lastOriginUpdate gui explanation at the bottom (or question mark somewhere) build with maven ?!!?

 TODO saturday

-build with maven
 no more absolute paths
 documentation on how to setup (README) click around and test :) all satisfactory? :>